Luly7/new-repo/readme.md

 Start the OS by running the main.py file.
 This starts the system and the command line interface

+# Execute

+`shell > execute <program1.osx> <arrival time> [<program2.osx>] [<arrival_time_2>] [-v]`

+Note: Can handle as many programs as the user wants to provide.
+User provides the program to run and the arrival time of that program, must be in program / arrival time pairs.
+This will load and run the program.
+The system will sort the programs by arrival time.
+Optionally the user can type `-v` to run the programs in verbose mode.

+# Compile a program

+`shell > osx <program1.asm> <memory_location> [-v]`

+This will compile assembly code into the executable .osx extension.
+Provide the starting location that the program should be loaded to.
 # Load a program

 `shell > load test.osx [-v]`